TIM Textures

 Altered Format TIM

 The .TIM files used for battle model textures differ from the classic format, preventing tools like TIMViewer and PSicture from detecting them.
 Like the classic TIMs, the altered format TIMs consist of a HEADER, CLUT, and IMAGE data -- only the headers for each element are different.
-Thus it should be possible to run a bitmap through TIMViewer and turn it into a classic TIM, then take the "flesh" of the CLUT and IMAGE data from that classic TIM and insert it around the "skeleton" of an existing altered format TIM's headers.
-The resulting chimera TIM should be usable by the game for battle models.
-This method will be attempted for the Compendium's Make Your Magus project.
+Thus it is possible to run a bitmap through TIMViewer and turn it into a classic TIM, then take the "meat" of the CLUT and IMAGE data from that classic TIM and insert it around the "skeleton" of an existing altered format TIM's headers.
+The resulting chimera TIM is usable by the game for battle models.
+This method was used successfully in the Compendium's Chrono Cross Magil/Janus/Magus Patch project.

 Where...